mridlen/wakeup-watcher/README.md

 Unlocks your xscreensaver sessions on other systems when you unlock your main system, for use with synergy.
 Supports only xscreensaver at this time.

+#### What This Does
+- there are 2 scripts, wakeup.sh and wakeup-watcher.sh
+-   wakeup-watcher.sh watches the xscreensaver process, and when it sees you logged in, it will run wakeup.sh
+-   wakeup.sh will unlock your other systems without having to type in the password 2-5 times
+-   you should also bind wakeup.sh to Super+U or some other hotkey in case your other systems fall asleep on you
+- logs are kept in wakeup.sh.log, in the same directory as wakeup.sh
+- file lock is stored in wakeup.sh.lock, in the same directory as wakeup.sh

+Say for example you have a system that is running synergy, and 2 laptops.
+You want to be able to keep them locked when you step away (e.g. to go to the bathroom), but you don't want to spend all day typing your password.
+With wakeup-watcher, you can type in your password on your synergy server (your "main" system) and it will enter in the passwords for you on each system.
+This script assumes all your systems share the same username and password.
+If they differ, you may need to customize the script a bit.

 #### Installation steps:
 - copy the files to your home directory (or some other directory of your choice)
 - edit the wakeup.sh and add your user/pass and hostname information